kunchalavikram1427/TLS_Mastery/README.md

 }
 }
 ```
-Configure Nginx with the certificate and key we created
+Copy certificate and key we created to the location where nginx use in it's `/etc/nginx/nginx.conf`
 ```
 mkdir -p /etc/pki/nginx/private
 cp domain.crt /etc/pki/nginx/server.crt